I heard the telephone ringing deep

 Graham lived a truly ‘telephoneless’ life in remote Cornwall, and access to the nearest phone would have involved walking to the local pub, making phoning inevitably something of an eventful act.
 He was used to living unfussily without life’s amenities (like electric, a bathroom or cooking stove) after occupying a coastguard hut at Gurnard’s Head, one of the furthermost points of the South West Coast of England.
 This wild, Celtic coast is continuous with these poems’ unpopulated narrative contexts of arctic exploration.

 And yet Graham afforded the phone a special status.
 As a device it is a particularly adept embodiment of the essential lyric paradox of proximity and distance, something Graham worried at so playfully and productively in his oeuvre.
-When using the phone, we confide in a device which trades in estrangement, as Jonathan Culler writes in his landmark study Theory of the Lyric (2016), ‘the rhetoric of calling makes it difficult to tell the difference between the animate and the inanimate, as anyone with a telephone answering machine can attest’.
+When using the phone, we confide in a device which trades in estrangement, as Barbara Johnson writes in ‘Apostrophe, Animation and Abortion’ (1986), ‘the rhetoric of calling makes it difficult to tell the difference between the animate and the inanimate, as anyone with a telephone answering machine can attest’.
 Graham was a poet who mined language most generatively at night: indeed, many of his poems are nocturnes.
 This no doubt enhanced the telephoneless aspect of his cottage, leading to what his friend Edwin Morgan called a ‘lone star state’.

 by Sam Buchan-Watts